Apply for a New License in FL

 •Proof of Name Change if you have ever changed your name through marriage, divorce or court order.

-•Parent/Guardian signature On-line Test Proctoring Form which must be signed in the presence of a driver license examiner or notarized if parent or guardian will not be present.
+•Parent/Guardian On-line Test Proctoring Form which must be signed in the presence of a driver license examiner or notarized if parent or guardian will not be present.

 •Parental Consent Form – Minor Driver Applicant Form.
 If you are under 18 and are not married one parent or legal guardian must sign your license application.
 Step-parents may not sign unless they have legally adopted you.